 CISC 699 Applied Project in CISC (3 semester hours)

-Description: This course allows the student to pursue an area of interest that is within the broad scope of CISC.
+Prerequisites: GRAD 695 and permission of instructor Description: This course allows the student to pursue an area of interest that is within the broad scope of CISC.
 A faculty member will supervise this study.